tuf75588/spotify-api-explorer/README.md

 ## Todo 4/19/2020

 - [x] begin work on theming context for application
-- [ ] configure some global styles for the application
+- [x] configure some global styles for the application

+## Todo 4/20/2020

+- [ ] configure some intial routes
+- [ ] continue work on api-client provider once login is successful